As travel nurse gigs with high pay become more popular, FL hospitals look to compete

-Nearly 1,000 advanced practice nurses are working as volunteers to administer COVID vaccines to seniors in Florida.
+Nearly 1,000 advanced practice nurses worked as volunteers to roll out COVID vaccines for Florida seniors in January 2021.
 Credit: Florida Association of Nurse Anesthetists, January 2021

 Amid nationwide challenges with nurse staffing during the COVID-19 pandemic, some Florida hospitals feel threatened by nursing temp agencies that recruit travel nurses for jobs out of state, oftentimes offering higher pay compared to Florida.